 In Alaska, our lives are closely intertwined with flora, fauna and the environment.
 This gallery focuses on earth and life sciences including geology and geography, with an emphasis on zoology.
 Exhibits include:

 CREATURES NEAR AND FAR

-It's a zoo in here!
-Watch Chomper the snapping turtle, baby alligators and moon jellies, or make a new friend at the marine touch tank, which is home to sea stars, sea anemonies and more.
+Get ready for a wild time!
+Watch Chomper the snapping turtle, juvenile alligators and silver salmon, or make a new friend at the marine touch tank, which is home to sea stars, sea anemones and more.

 Sponsored by ConocoPhillips

 Did you know?

 You can tell a whale's age by looking at the wax plug in its ear.

 Alaska's Great Earthquake of 1964 is the strongest ever recorded in North America with a 9.2 magnitude.